 Prior to submission, the PI and PDS work together to ensure any required agency forms and certifications are completed.
 If the proposal is being submitted electronically, the PI and PDS will need to determine who will submit the proposal and make sure the necessary registrations are established.
 If the budget for the routing is not able to be used for the submission, the PDS will assist (when possible) in completing the sponsor’s budget forms.

 The PI and PDS work together for the submission to be made by the stated deadline.
-Different sponsors may require different electronic systems for submission; there are a few that still require paper and/or email copies, and some do a mix of systems.
-It is important to make sure system registrations are done several days or weeks before deadlines (see section below on obtaining registrations).
+Different sponsors may require different electronic systems for submission; there are a few that still require paper and/or email copies, and some use more than one system.
+It is important to make sure system registrations are completed several days or weeks before deadlines (see section above on obtaining registrations).

 If ORS is doing the submission, it is incumbent on the PI to provide submission-ready files in a timely manner.
 Due to the volume of proposals and complexity of submission systems, be aware that conflicts and issues can occur.
-If the PI is doing the submission, the PDS will inform the PI as soon as possible when they are cleared to submit and will provide ORS applicable signed forms.
+If the PI is doing the submission, the PDS will inform the PI as soon as possible when they are cleared to submit and will provide ORS-signed forms/certifications, if applicable.

 Note: if the deadline is after 5 p.m. local, special authorization must be obtained for the PDS to work after ORS is closed.
 ORS is also closed when the university is closed.

-Whenever any change is to be made in the budget of a pending proposal that has already been submitted to a sponsoring agency, ORS must be notified.
-The appropriate SPC will notify the PI if the revised budget must be processed and rerouted for university approval.
-If a reroute is necessary, the revised budget, justification, and any accompanying change in the scope of work must be processed with the same signatures as the original proposal to ensure that all parties who signed the original are aware of any changes which might affect the original approval.
+Whenever any change is to be made in the budget of a pending proposal (that has already been submitted to a sponsoring agency), ORS must be notified through either the PDS or SPC.
+The PI will be notified if the revised budget must be processed and re-routed for university approval.
+If a re-route is necessary, the revised budget, justification, and any accompanying change in the scope of work must be processed with the same signatures as the original proposal to ensure that all parties who signed the original are aware of any changes which might affect the original approval.
 (Also see the budget menu item on the Research Services website.)

 The approval or authorization for any OU persons to submit a proposal for external funding is obtained by coordinating with ORS and completing the internal routing process.
-The only exceptions are if it is a fee for service (through an approved cost center), a gift with no strings attached such as reports, briefings, or conditions on how the funds must be spent (those go through the OU Foundation), or if it is primarily limited to training/instruction support (those go through Outreach Sponsored Programs).
+The only exceptions are a fee for service (through an approved cost center) or a gift with no strings attached, such as reports, briefings, or conditions on how the funds must be spent (those go through the OU Foundation).
 If the PI elects to have funds paid directly to them, they should not be using any university assets and are completely liable for any tax or legal implications.